mira-organization/mira-game/README.md

 If you work on the project you push your code to a separate branch like **feature/issue-33-player-animations**. <br>
 We don't push directly on develop, staging or main.
 The CI will check your code and build them.
 If the <br>
-CI actions was failed your commit (Pull Request) will bot be merged.
+CI actions was failed your commit (Pull Request) will not be merged.
 At the following we talk about our branches.

 ### Develop (default)